Purdue-CS193/homework-0-katelync12/index.md

 - The slides on the first day of class were very colorful
 - The instructions have been clear so far in Brightspace

+All the stuff below is just what was originally on the index.md page.

 ## Welcome to GitHub Pages